Ben Roethlisberger Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- In nine matchups against the Browns, Roethlisberger averaged 216.8 passing yards per game, 26.7 yards fewer than his over/under in Monday's game.
+- Roethlisberger averages 216.8 passing yards per game in nine matchups against the Browns, 27.7 fewer yards his over/under in Monday's game.

-- Roethlisberger threw a touchdown pass six times and multiple TDS three times over three of those games against the Browns.
+- Roethlisberger threw a touchdown pass six times and multiple TDs in three of those games against the Browns.

 - Note: Roethlisberger's stats vs. Browns date back to 2016.

-- This week Roethlisberger will face the NFL's eighth-ranked pass defense (230.2 yards allowed per game).
+- The Browns have the NFL's eighth-ranked pass defense this season, allowing 230.2 yards per game through the air.

-- The Browns have given up 27 passing TDs this year (1.8 per game), ranking them 26th among NFL defenses.
+- With 27 passing TDs allowed this season, the Browns defense is ranked 26th in the league.

 Recent Performances

-- Roethlisberger put together a 159-yard performance against the Chiefs last week, completing 65.7% of his passes and throwing for one touchdown with one interception.
+- Last week against the Chiefs, Roethlisberger went 23-for-35 (65.7 percent) for 159 yards, while tossing one touchdown and one interception.

-- Roethlisberger has thrown for 615 yards (205.0 ypg), completing 67% of his passes and tossing four touchdown passes and two interceptions over his last three games.
+- Roethlisberger has racked up 615 passing yards (205.0 per game) and has a 67% completion percentage this year (67-of-100) while throwing four touchdowns and two interceptions over his last three games.

-- He also has five rushing yards on four carries with one touchdown, averaging 1.7 yards per game.

 Roethlisberger's Pittsburgh Teammates